-A Public Defender is an elected official who has a constitutional duty to provide legal representation to persons in jeopardy of losing their life or liberty who cannot afford to hire a private attorney.
+The Public Defender is an elected official who has a constitutional duty to provide legal representation to persons in jeopardy of losing their life or liberty who cannot afford to hire a private attorney.
 Our office employs nearly 200 lawyers plus investigators, mitigation specialists, secretaries, and paralegals to assist with approximately 70,000 cases we handle each year.
 We recruit locally and nationally with just one goal in mind: Putting together a diverse team of outstanding men and women from all racial and ethnic backgrounds who are able to provide high quality representation to our clients.

 - applicant must be licensed to practice law in the State of Florida;

 - demonstrated ability to write clearly and concisely;

 - bilingual skills: English/Spanish and/or English/Creole helpful but not required;